biancaglez/MATH218/syllabus.md

 #### 1) Problem Sets 10%

 The weekly problem sets in this class should be viewed as low-stakes opportunities to develop one's machine learning toolbox and receive feedback on the progress of one's learning, instead of evaluative tools used by the instructor to assign grades.
 To reinforce this thinking, each homework is worth only a nominal portion of the final grade.
 However, not making an honest effort on the homeworks will ultimately hurt you for your (individual) final project.

-Collaboration on the homeworks is highly encouraged as in many situations learning is best done in groups, especially when it comes to coding.
+Collaboration on the homeworks is highly encouraged as in many situations learning is best done in groups.
 However you must submit your own answers and not simple rewordings of another's work.
 Furthermore, **all collaborations must be explicitly acknowledged at the top of your submissions**.

+* Assigned/due on Fridays.
+* Lowest two scores dropped.
+* No email submissions will be accepted; ask a classmate to print it for you.
+* No extensions for any problem sets will be granted.

 #### 2) 3 Midterms 45%

-There will be 3 midterms:

-* In-Class:
-* Evening:
-* Finals week: TBD
+* Midterm dates: Wed 3/15 (in-class), Wed 4/19 (evening: location TBD), and during finals week.
+* There is no extra-credit work to improve midterm scores after the fact.
+* There will be no make-up nor rescheduled midterms, except in the following cases if documentation is provided:
+    + serious illness or death in the family.
+    + athletic commitments or religious obligations if and prior notice is given.
+In such cases, rescheduled exams must be taken **before** the rest of the class.